Wear Blue for Your Colon

 - Treat underlying health issues such as IBD and diarrhea.

-- Manage hemorrhoids and eat food which relieves constipation.
-Manage hemorrhoids and eat food which relieves constipation.
+- Manage hemorrhoids and eat food that relieves constipation.
+Manage hemorrhoids and eat food that relieves constipation.

 - Stay active and exercise

 Tools from American Society of Colon & Rectal Surgeons